The Catacombs of Solaris

 The Catacombs of Solaris is a 2016 video game by Australian independent developer Ian MacLarty.
 Described as a "maze that plays with your perception of 3D space on a 2D screen", Catacombs is an art game that exploits the use of perspective to create an illusion of space.
 Praised for its experimental approach to perception and space, the game won the Freeplay Award at the 2018 Freeplay Independent Games Festival, and was showcased in several art and festival exhibits including by the Australian Centre for the Moving Image.
 In 2021, a revised version of the game with additional features titled The Catacombs of Solaris Revisited was published by the developer.

 Gameplay

-The game is an art game in which players navigate a non-Euclidean area of endless corridors using the directional keys.
+The game is an art game in which players navigate an endless maze of corridors using the directional keys.
 As the player changes their point of view with the cursor, the colors and patterns on the wall outside their point of view will change to reflect those colors.
-If players stand still and fix their perspective in a certain direction, the geometry of the interior changes, creating a disorienting effect.
+Whenever players stand still and fix their perspective in a certain direction, the geometry of the interior changes by both reshaping the maze and projecting their previous point of view onto the new walls, creating a disorienting effect.
 Despite the game's objective being described by MacLarty as "to find your favorite room in the catacombs," the game is an open-ended experience with no exit or end to the game.
 Revisited contains features additional to the original game, including a number of new visual effects, the ability to load in the player's images, and a built-in screen capture system.